-Course Leader: Mrs J Eaton (eaton@queenelizabeths.derbyshire.sch.uk)
+Studied over two years AQA Mrs J Eaton (eaton@gueenelizabeths.derbyshire.sch.uk)

 A-Level Sociology has a strong focus on contemporary UK society and our place in a global context.
 At the heart of Sociological research lies the desire to understand how society works and to explore possibilities for change.
 What issues inspire you?
 What would you change?
 We are living in exciting times.
 Controversial social questions form part of the fabric of our lives and the world around us.